aurelia/aurelia.github.io-old/docs/api/templating-resources/index.md

 #### Properties

+* `activationStrategy: ActivationStrategy` - Strategy to activate the view-model.
+Default is &quot;invoke-lifecycle&quot;.
+Bind &quot;replace&quot; to recreate the view/view-model when the model changes.
 * `model: any` - Model to bind the custom element to.
 * `swapOrder: any` - SwapOrder to control the swapping order of the custom element&#x27;s view.
 * `view: any` - View to bind the custom element to.